 Conclusion

-While most red moles are harmless cherry angiomas, knowing the warning signs of melanoma could save your life.
-Regular skin checks and prompt medical attention for suspicious lesions are essential steps in skin cancer prevention.
+While most red moles are harmless cherry angiomas, a small proportion may represent amelanotic melanoma or, rarely, Merkel cell carcinoma.
+Regular skin checks and prompt medical attention for suspicious or rapidly changing lesions are essential steps in skin cancer prevention.
 If you’re concerned about a red mole, start with our free online skin assessment to get expert guidance on the next steps for your skin health.

 FAQs